 Outside of my work with CDF, I love fishing and boating with my family and friends!

-Check out our Kids’ section to find everything from fun recipes to practical tips and advice for children, adolescents and teens!
+Check out other Celiac Kids in Motion and our Kids’ section to find everything from fun recipes to practical tips and advice for children, adolescents and teens!